kaaproject/kaa/Administration-guide/System-components-overview/index.md

 #### Kaa Endpoint SDK requests

-Kaa SDK choose Bootstrap and Operations service instances pseudo-randomly during session initiation.
+Kaa SDK chooses Bootstrap and Operations service instances pseudo-randomly during session initiation.
 However, under the conditions when the cluster is heavily loaded, random endpoints distribution may not be good enough.
 Further, as a node joins the cluster, there is a need to re-balance the load across the new cluster set up.
 Kaa server uses the active LB approach to instruct some of the endpoints to reconnect to a different Operations service, thus equalizing the load across the nodes.